Flylighter/gitbook/user-docs/insiders-features/overview.md

 * **Early access to new features**
 * **Insiders Discord Channel**

-In the future, we will be introducing a more standard Pro Plan without early access to features.
+In the future, we will be introducing a more standard Pro Plan without early access to features or the discord group.

 ### Overview Video